 Track and resolve bugs faster by using data from your GitHub commits, and streamline your triaging process by creating a GitHub issue directly from Sentry.

 This integration needs to set up only once per organization, then it is available for all projects.

-Sentry owner or manager permissions, and GitHub owner permissions are required to install this integration.
+Sentry owner, manager or admin permissions, and GitHub owner permissions are required to install this integration.

 Navigate to Settings > Integrations > GitHub.

 If you have the legacy GitHub integration installed, use the button next to GitHub to Upgrade.
 If you don't have the legacy GitHub integration installed, use the button to Install.

 In the resulting modal, click "Add Installation".

 A GitHub install window should pop up.
 Click "Install".

 Select which repositories Sentry should have access to (or select all repositories).